 Education and schools in Dallas play a central role in the city.
 Dallas is a major centre of education for much of the South Central region of the USA.
-Each year thousands of Americans and people from abroad head to Dallas to attend one of the city’s universities, colleges or trade schools.
+Thousands of Americans and people from abroad head to Dallas each year to attend one of the city's universities, colleges or trade schools.

 When picking schools, those moving to Dallas will need to carefully evaluate their priorities for their children's education.
 It's necessary to consider cost, the proximity of the school to home and the workplace and the curriculum and teaching style followed by the school.

 Public schools in Dallas

 The standard of public schools in Dallas is varied.
 On one end of the spectrum, Dallas boasts many excellent charter and magnet schools that cater for gifted students and produce outstanding results; on the other hand, the city is also home to some schools that don't perform as well.

-One major advantage of choosing a public school in Dallas is the cost, as no fees are charged.
-Since public school attendance is based on zoning, it also gives children the chance to mix with local kids from the neighbourhood, which is especially useful for expat families new to the US.
+One major advantage of picking a public school in Dallas is the cost, as no fees are charged.
+Since public school attendance is based on zoning, it also allows children to mix with local kids from the neighbourhood, which is especially helpful for expat families new to the US.

 Charter and magnet schools

-Other options falling under the public school system in Dallas are charter and magnet schools.
-Both types of schools are associated with high achievement and a broader cultural outlook.
-They're great options for parents who are looking for a higher standard of education for their child.
+Both charter and magnet schools are associated with high achievement and a broader cultural outlook.
+They're great options for parents looking for a higher standard of education for their children.

-Competition for places at these schools can be fierce, with long waiting lists.
+With long waiting lists, competition for places at these schools can be fierce.
 Lottery systems are used to confirm enrolment for both charter and magnet schools in Dallas.
 Charter schools requiring a skill, such as those with music programmes, may also require an audition.

 Private schools in Dallas